MAGALA-RICHARD/apsimNGpy/doc/api.rst

        returned as a string.
 If a non-binary file object is passed, it should be opened with `newline=''`, disabling universal newlines.
-If a binary file object is passed, `mode` might need to contain a `'b'`.
+If a binary file object is passed, `mode` might need to contain a `'b'`. sep : str, default ','

-       .. versionchanged:: 1.2.0

-          Support for binary file objects was introduced.

-   sep : str, default ','
        String of length 1.
 Field delimiter for the output file. na_rep : str, default ''